Ameet225/md2html/README.md

 ```
 md2html -i input.md -o output.html
 ```
-📌 Replace input.md and output.html with your actual filenames.
+📌 Replace input.md and output.html with your actual filenames.<br>
-📌 Make sure input.md is in your current folder, or provide the full/relative path.
+📌 Make sure input.md is in your current folder, or provide the full/relative path.<br>
-📁 The output file will be saved wherever you specify in `-o`.
+📁 The output file will be saved wherever you specify in `-o`.<br>
 If no folder is mentioned, it will be created in the current directory.